Elastic Bayesian Model Calibration: Bayesian Model Calibration

 The typical approach to inference is to discretize $t$ onto a grid $t_1,\dots,t_{N_T}$, which generates $N_T$ dimensional vectors $\bm z(\bm x_i)$, $\bm y(\bm x_i,\bm\theta)$, and $\bm\delta(\bm x_i)$ of the respective functions evaluated on the discretized grid, which simplifies the model to a multivariate representation,

-As in the univariate case, when $y$ is expensive to evaluate, we will require an emulator or surrogate model in order to evaluate the likelihood function quickly. \cite{higdon2008computer} projects the model runs onto functional principal components and projects the discrepancy onto a separate flexible basis, and inference is carried out in the resulting low dimensional space. \cite{bayarri2007framework} project the model runs and discrepancy onto a wavelet basis and carry out the inference in the low dimensional space. \cite{francom2019inferring} projects the model runs onto functional principal components, allows the discrepancy to be full-dimensional, and fits the emulator in a modular fashion.
+As in the univariate case, when $y(t,\bm x, \bm \theta)$ is expensive to evaluate, we will require an emulator or surrogate model in order to evaluate the likelihood function quickly. \cite{higdon2008computer} projects the model runs onto functional principal components and projects the discrepancy onto a separate flexible basis, and inference is carried out in the resulting low dimensional space. \cite{bayarri2007framework} project the model runs and discrepancy onto a wavelet basis and carry out the inference in the low dimensional space. \cite{francom2019inferring} projects the model runs onto functional principal components, allows the discrepancy to be full-dimensional, and fits the emulator in a modular fashion by keeping aspects of the emulator separate from the full Bayesian analysis.

-All of these calibration approaches can be applied to misaligned functional data, but all will have difficulty with emulation and the specification of model discrepancy, as they will only deal explicitly in amplitude variation.
+All of these calibration approaches can be applied to misaligned functional data, but all will have difficulty with emulation and the specification of model discrepancy, as they will only deal explicitly with amplitude variation.
 Additionally, distances computed between the different functions will not be proper distances since they would not account for the phase variability.